ManuelLerchner/MolSim-WS23-24/sheet05/submission/README.md

 The Domain Partitioning queue is a `std::vector` of `std::vector`'s of Cells.
 From a [paper](https://www.researchgate.net/profile/Fabio-Gratl/publication/357143093_N_Ways_to_Simulate_Short-Range_Particle_Systems_Automated_Algorithm_Selection_with_the_Node-Level_Library_AutoPas/links/649acc9cc41fb852dd355f24/N-Ways-to-Simulate-Short-Range-Particle-Systems-Automated-Algorithm-Selection-with-the-Node-Level-Library-AutoPas.pdf) we selected the c_18 partitioning.
 Its strength is that it utilizes Newton and only calculates in front of it.
 So we partition the Cells in a queue of 18 sets.
 These sets can be calculated completely in parallel without having to worry about race conditions.
 This works really well and is quicker than the second option.
    * We also had great success in tuning the runtime after setting omp schedule to dynamic.
-   * We found the idea and scheme for going through the domains in <TODO>

 2. **Particle Locking**
-    * This method is simpler but almost as fast as the first one.
-Here we use mutexes to ensure that no two threads are working on the same calculation at the same time and run into race conditions.
+    * This method is simpler, here we use mutexes to ensure that no two threads are working on the same calculation at the same time and run into race conditions.
     * We then assign every thread a random particle to calculate the force for, that is not already occupied by another thread.
     * This method is slower because sometimes threads have to wait for a particular mutex to be unlocked and tus have to just wait for another thread.
     * Another interesting observation was, that due to the randomness of the order a large chaotic system can be created with the same starting conditions,